 We recognize the \$12.0 million upfront fee we received from sanofi-aventis ratably over our estimated period of significant involvement of five years.
-This estimated period includes the term of the collaborative research program and the two 12-month extensions that sanofi-aventis may exercise.
+This estimated period includes the initial three-year term of the collaborative research program, the one 12-month extension sanofi-aventis exercised on August 2005, and one remaining 12-month extension that sanofi-aventis may exercise.
 In the event our period of involvement is less than we estimated, the remaining deferred balance of the upfront fee will be recognized over this shorter period.